 Factory-built homes that have less on-site labor (not panelized) offer the best value because they are assessed and appraised exactly like a comparable "site-built" home--even though they usually cost considerably less.
 The labor to build them is spread out over (perhaps) hundreds of homes, and the quantity purchasing of materials keeps the overall price-per-square-foot down.
 The homes are built in "halves" or "pieces" that are bolted to hefty undercarriages and delivered to the site where they are usually "set" on the foundation with a crane.
 Most "delivered" homes are sold through dealers who arrange for the delivery, setup, and finish of the home.

 A Design Home is a custom-built home which is delivered with most of the work already done in the factory.
 The "Custom-built" part is very important here.
 Unlike most factory homes, Design Homes are sold factory direct--no dealer is involved.
 That means that there is no "middleman" making several thousand dollars.
-The money that a dealer would have made is put back into the home which enables us to include many things that are usually not included like the furnace--installed within 350 miles of the factory, and the premium brand name components throughout--like a site-builder.
+The money that a dealer would have made is put back into the home which enables us to include many things that are usually not included like the furnace--installed in zone 1 (except Rustic & Basic series homes), and the premium brand name components throughout--like a site-builder.
 We also include the delivery & setup in many areas, and tax in the base price--and it doesn't stop there.
 We also use 7" walls with special compressed fiberglass insulation batts (R-20).
 The ceiling insulation is R-55, and the floors are 2x10 joists with 3/4" plywood decking--not particle board which even the site-builders are using.
 As a sideline benefit, we are also able to customize floorplans at no charge--this means customers can design their own homes for free.
 The size determines the price--not the floorplan.
 And one last thing: Since we do not have dealers, we deliver our homes with our own trucks and drivers who we expect to care about you and your home.
 We set our houses with our own cranes and crane operators that are Design Homes employees.
 Our "Finish Crews" are our people, and our service dept. sends out Design Homes servicemen to help with warranty issues.
 In short: The Buck Stops Here.

 So...since most factory-built homes are fairly close in price--size for size--you need to pay attention to what you get for the price in order to see where your money is best spent.
 This is where Design Homes shines--no dealer means you get more for your money.
 Its as simple as that.
 You should also realize that your land is unique--and in order to get a home that matches the characteristics of the site, you want to be able to customize your plan.
 That means you may want your livingroom to face the front, and perhaps the family room should have south facing windows--or maybe you like the master bedroom on the back side of the home.
 If you have neighbors, you don't want a big window looking out at the end of their house--that kind of thing.
 Remember, at Design Homes you can design your floorplan at no charge--the size determines the price.